 Southern Islands, Japan

 A natural addition to the list, Japan’s Southern Islands occupy 165 square miles across the southwestern part of the country.
 Amami-Oshima Island, Tokunoshima Island, the northern part of Okinawa Island and Iriomote Island have all been designated as UNESCO World Heritage Sites, providing protection for their unparalleled biodiversity and the high percentage of endemic species that call the coral-fringed isles home.
-The areas included on UNESCO’s list are uninhabited, meaning unfortunately they can’t be visited, however some of Japan’s other Southwest Islands (such as Okinawa and Yakushima) offer a similar paradisiacal feel.
+The areas included on UNESCO’s list are uninhabited, meaning, unfortunately, they can’t be visited.
+However, some of Japan’s other Southwest Islands (such as Okinawa and Yakushima) offer a similar paradisiacal feel.

 Sítio Roberto Burle Marx, Brazil

-Described as a ‘living work of art’, the Sítio Roberto Burle Marx was designed and developed across a period of 40 years by landscape architect Roberto Burle Marx and is the first modern botanical garden to be added to the list.
+Described as a ‘living work of art’, the Sítio Roberto Burle Marx was designed and developed over a period of 40 years by landscape architect Roberto Burle Marx and is the first modern botanical garden to be added to the list.
 Located in western Rio de Janeiro, the garden contains over 3,500 species of plants (Brazil’s most representative plant collection) and draws on Modernist artistic themes.
-If you’re hoping to pack more than one UNESCO Site into your trip, Brazil itineraries can also include visits to the thundering cascades of Iguacú Falls (inscribed in 1984) and the historic centre of Salvador de Bahia, Brazil’s first capital city (added in 1985).
+If you’re hoping to pack more than one UNESCO site into your trip, Brazil itineraries can also include visits to the thundering cascades of Iguacú Falls (inscribed in 1984) and the historic centre of Salvador de Bahia, Brazil’s first capital city (added in 1985).

 Written by Luisa Watts